-Push the power tilt / power trim and tilt switch "DN" (down) to lower the outboard motor to the desired position.
+3. Push the power trim and tilt switch / power tilt switch "DN" (down) to lower the outboard motor to the desired position.

 Cruising in shallow water

 The outboard motor can be tilted up partially to allow operation in shallow water.